-Below are 5 steps you can take for finding purpose as an empty nester:
+Below are 5 steps from my Look© process that you can take for finding purpose as an empty nester:

 1 – Look up to God – Prayerfully seek and observe what God is speaking to you, where He is at work in your life, and how He is calling you to serve others.
 Sense and observe how God communicates with you within your mind, heart and spirit, as well as through external signs, people, or experiences.
 Draw closer to Him in prayer and worship and take steps to grow more in the heart of God and character of Christ, as well as in sensing the promptings of the Holy Spirit.
 As your intimacy with God grows, so will your ability to gain more clarity from Him as He moves in your life.